krauseannelize/notes-google-data-analytics-prof/8-Google-Data-Analytics-Capstone/3-Use-your-portfolio.md

 - compatibility, and
 - decision-making.

-Prepare and practice for interviews with [Google Grow Interview Warmup](https://www.cloudskillsboost.google/interview-warmup).
+Prepare and practice for interviews with [Google Grow Interview Warmup](https://www.cloudskillsboost.google/interview-warmup) or [Big Interview](https://www.biginterview.com/).

 ---